French Onion Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-- Butter | Use unsalted butter to caramelize the sliced yellow onions.
-Unsalted butter is best, so you can better control the saltiness of the recipe.
-If preferred, you may mix oil and butter to caramelize the onions.
+- Butter | Use unsalted butter to caramelize the onions.
+Unsalted butter is best, so you can better control the recipe’s saltiness.

 - Onions | Traditionally, French onion soup is made with yellow onions.
-However, depending on your preference, you can also make the recipe with red or white onions.
+However, depending on your preference, you can also use red or white onions!

-- Garlic | To bring a subtle spice to the French onion soup, use chopped garlic cloves when cooking the onions.
-If you’re in a pinch, substitute the fresh garlic with garlic powder.
+- Garlic | For added flavor to the French onion soup, use chopped garlic cloves when cooking the onions.
+In a pinch, substitute the fresh garlic with garlic powder.

-- Fresh herbs | Bay leaves and thyme springs lend fresh and herby notes to the final flavor of the soup.
-If necessary, you can swap the fresh herbs for dried ones.
+- Fresh herbs | Bay leaves and thyme sprigs are my favorite herbs to add here.
+If necessary, you can swap the fresh herbs for dried ones!

 - Salt and pepper | Add kosher salt and freshly ground black pepper to taste.